 WARTS AND CORNSuser

-Common Warts/ Verruca Vulgaris: greyish white, skin coloured or dark pigmented growth with rough surfaces or stalk like projections.
+Common Warts/ Verruca Vulgaris: greyish white, skin-colored, or darkly pigmented growth with rough surfaces or stalk-like projections.
 These may appear as a bunch of warts from a single base.
 These are generally found on elbows, knees, around or under nails, dorsum of hands and feet, or even face and neck, scalp, and genitals.

-Plane Warts/ Verruca Plana: flat grouped skin coloured or brownish smooth lesions.
-Mostly found on face, dorsum of hands and feet, forearms, shins.
+Plane Warts/ Verruca Plana: Flat grouped skin-colored or brownish smooth lesions.
+Mostly found on the face, dorsum of hands and feet, forearms, and shins.

-Palmo-Plantar Warts: grey or brown coloured rounded, deep growths.
+Palmo-Plantar Warts: Grey or brown colored rounded, deep growths.
 Usually over palms and soles.
 They are painful and will be tender to the touch if picked up between fingers.

-A corn or a callus is a thickened accumulation of dead skin usually developed over pressure bearing area of palms and soles.
+A corn or a callus is a thickened accumulation of dead skin usually developed over a pressure-bearing area of palms and soles.
 Long duration of persistent pressure and friction results in corns or callus.
 Usually caused by ill-fitted shoes, long hours of walking or standing, or diabetes mellitus.
-Patients with neuropathy also have the tendency of developing corns.
+Patients with neuropathy also tend to develop corns.

-Corns can be differentiated from warts from the appearance and tenderness: soft white keratin core, and the tenderness and vertical pain of corn.
+Corns can be differentiated from warts from their appearance and tenderness.
+Corns are soft white keratin core, and tender.

 At Christell we treat both warts and corns.
-Depending on the extent of the condition, combined with your overall health condition, we will suggest a treatment plan.
+We will suggest a treatment plan depending on the extent of the condition, combined with your overall health condition.